Moving forward in the Airport Precinct

 Working with all levels of government and industry to deliver transport options when and where it makes sense to maximise safety, accessibility and opportunity for local communities, visitors, workers and industry.

-More than ever Transport needs to work closely with partners across industry, government, the Western Sydney International Airport and the local community to help solve the problems of today and deliver the needs of tomorrow.
-We are doing this by:
+Transport works closely with partners across industry, government, the Western Sydney International Airport and the local community to help solve the problems of today and deliver the needs of tomorrow through:

 Listening and acting on feedback from the local community and community advocates